sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --html.fetchHARFiles            Set to true to load HAR files using fetch instead of including them in the HTML.
 Turn this on if serve your pages using a server.  [boolean] [default: false]
   --html.logDownloadLink          Adds a link in the HTML so you easily can download the logs from the sitespeed.io run.
 If your server is public, be careful so you don't log passwords etc  [boolean] [default: false]
-  --html.topListSize              Maximum number of assets to include in each toplist in the toplist tab  [default: 10]
+  --html.topListSize              Maximum number of assets to include in each toplist in the toplist tab  [default: 10] --html.showScript               Show a link to the script you use to run.
+Be careful if your result is public and you keep passwords in your script.  [boolean] [default: false]

 Text
   --summary         Show brief text summary to stdout  [boolean] [default: false]